RohanSogani/autoGrader/README.md

 <strong>Helper files</strong>
 1. <strong>mergeFileColumns.py</strong> - Merges the scores of two assignments in one final score file
 2. <strong>findMissingStudents.py</strong> - Compares final score file with the total number of students.
-Further it finds the students who have not submitted their homework and assigns 0 score.
+It also finds the students who have not submitted their homework and assigns 0 score.

 <strong>Task</strong>
 1. Check the file submission date against the due date